myung-group/BAM-torch/README.md

 $ conda activate bam_torch
 ```

+Equivalent environments have also been tested with [virtualenv](https://virtualenv.pypa.io/) and [venv](https://docs.python.org/library/venv.html).

 ### Step 2: Install Core Dependencies

-As of October 2025, [PyTorch Geometric](https://pyg.org/) supports PyTorch up to version 2.8.0.
+As of October 2025, [PyTorch Geometric](https://pyg.org/) (PyG) supports PyTorch up to version 2.8.0.
 Check their [wheels page](https://data.pyg.org/whl/) for any updates (near the bottom).
 We should therefore manually install a version of PyTorch between 2.5.1 and 2.8.0.
-Running `install_deps.py` will automatically detect the version of CUDA linked to PyTorch before installing the version of PyG compatible with that combination of CUDA and PyTorch.
+Running `install_deps.py` will automatically detect the version of CUDA linked to PyTorch, and then install the version of PyG compatible with that combination of CUDA and PyTorch.

 ```bash
 $ pip install "torch<=2.8"